 If you’re having trouble processing a payment, review the following topics to resolve the issue.
-If these tips don’t resolve your issue, contact us for help about a specific transaction.
+If these tips don’t resolve your issue, contact Square Support for help with a specific transaction.

 You can view uncompleted transactions in your Transaction Status report on your Square Dashboard.
 This includes declined and cancelled transactions.

 The information below outlines several reasons a payment may not complete: